On February 3, 2024, this article was posted on Slashdot:

 Parallel to this, there were commercial products being developed.
 Most famously the PIX from Network Translation, Inc (now owned by Cisco and called the ASA) was and continues to be popular in the commercial space.
 The Serial Port has a fantastic video about this subject and you should definitely give it a watch.

-Other commercial efforts involved exploiting Linux and the Linux Routing Project for financial gain.
+Other commercial efforts involved exploiting Linux and the Linux Router Project for financial gain.
 Many of these were minimum-effort repackages, effectively stripping the LRP branding and slapping a corporate logo on it instead.
-When the Linux Routing Project folded in 2003, Dave Cinege (LRP’s primary contributor) had some bitter words about the state of things:
+When the Linux Router Project folded in 2003, Dave Cinege (LRP’s primary contributor) had some bitter words about the state of things:

 My many contributions to the computing community has reaped very little personal benefit for myself.
 As I now struggle to pay the bills I can not help but feel quite pissed off at the state of affairs, for myself and the other authors who contributed massive amounts of time and quality work, only to have it whored by companies not willing to give back one dime to the people that actually created what it is they sell.
 Acknowledgement and referral would have at least been acceptable.
 Few companies do even that.